Seanico25/road_requests_exercise/Seanico25.md

 ## Findings on JSON view
 * This format is a self-describing and for some very easy to understand it also has various software tools to help navigate throught this program.
-* JSON data is written as name/value pairs, just like JavaScript object properties, A name/value pair consists of a field name (in double quotes), followed by a colon, followed by a value so far its pretty easy to get the hang off.
+* JSON data is written as name/value pairs, just like JavaScript object properties, A name/value pair consists of a field name (in double quotes), followed by a colon, followed by a value, so far its pretty easy to get the hang off.

 ## WebPage Understanding